edh5623/CS410_Project_Review_Augmenter/README.md

      * ```
        api_key = "YOUR_COPIED_API_KEY"
        ```
    * This free RedCircle account will give you 100 free requests for testing.
+A request is made every time a query is submitted via the "Search" button.
  * 5\.
 Run the Flask Server
    * From the `CS410_Project_Review_Augmenter/python` directory with the cs410-35 environment active run: `python python/flaskapp.py`
    * The Flask server is now running